PSswathi/intercountnet-intersection-vehicle-counting-using-computer-vision/README.md

 ## **Conda env + running the Streamlit app

 # 1. Go to your project folder
-cd /Users/..../aai-521/intercountnet-intersection-vehicle-counting-using-computer-vision
+> cd /Users/..../aai-521/intercountnet-intersection-vehicle-counting-using-computer-vision

+> cd streamlit_app

+> conda env create -f environment.yml

 # 2. If you want to update env after editing environment.yml:
-conda env update -n vehicle_detection -f environment.yml
+> conda env update -n vehicle_detection -f environment.yml

 # 3. Activate it
-conda activate vehicle_detection
+> conda activate vehicle_detection

 # 4. Run your Streamlit app (example)

 For object detection with YOLO model,

-cd streamlit_app
+> cd streamlit_app
-streamlit run app_yolo.py
+> streamlit run app_yolo.py

 or

 For object detection  using Fsster RCNN and analytics of count of each vehicle type in each frame/per sec,

-streamlit run app_rcnns3.py
+> streamlit run app_rcnns3.py

 If you ever want to completely recreate the env from scratch: